6pac/SlickGrid/README.md

 See [Contributing Guide](https://github.com/6pac/SlickGrid/blob/master/CONTRIBUTING.md)

 ### E2E Tests with Cypress
-We have started to add E2E (end to end) tests in the browser by using [Cypress](https://www.cypress.io/).
-You can see [here](https://github.com/6pac/SlickGrid/tree/master/cypress/e2e) the list of Examples that now have E2E tests.
-We also run these tests in the [GitHub Actions](https://github.com/features/actions) Workflow (CI) on every Pull Request to avoid committing changes that might break the library.
-We currently have tests for over 30+ examples with over 350+ tests.
+A lot of our Examples now have [Cypress](https://www.cypress.io/) E2E (end to end) tests in the browser.
+You can see [here](https://github.com/6pac/SlickGrid/tree/master/cypress/e2e) the complete list of Examples that now have E2E tests.
+The biggest advantage is that these tests are executed in the [GitHub Actions](https://github.com/features/actions) Workflow (CI) for every Pull Request and that is to avoid committing changes that might break the library.
+We currently have tests for over 35+ examples with about 400 tests.

 We welcome any new contributions and if you wish to add Cypress E2E tests, all you need to do is to clone the repo and run the following commands
 ```bash